 Besides regular dried fruits, candied fruits often hide in fruit tea.
 Moreover, they often hide in herbal tea as well.
 And their sugar content will break a fast.

-Ginger and Chai Tea on Intermittent Fasting
+Ginger and Chai Tea

 In a broader sense, ginger and chai tea are pretty similar to regular herbal tea.
 If you can get the straight dried herbs in a tee specialty shop, you can drink the brewed tea during intermittent fasting.